Browe through this collection of frequent questions about the Self-Adjusting File (SAF) System, its clinical usage, operation and maintenance:

 The SAF is available in three diameters - 1.5 mm, 2.0 mm and 3.0 mm.

 The 1.5 mm SAF compresses down to 0.2 mm, which is equal to the size of a #20 K-file.
 This compression allows the lattice-like structure of the SAF to adapt to the irregular shape of the canal.

 While the SAF is compressed to 0.2 mm in one aspect, in another aspect it can adapt in a range from 0.2 mm to 2.4 mm, allowing it to shape the canal according to its original shape.
 This way the SAF passively takes the form of the root canal – oval, tear-shaped, C-shaped, round, etc., to enable a minimally-invasive preparation.

-At the end of the preparation, the canal will be expanded by 2-3 ISO sizes larger than its initial size, an expansion that occurs in all aspects, and not just in the narrow diameter of the canal, as happens with hand files or rotary instruments.
+At the end of the preparation, with the NaOCl-HEDP irrigant combination, the canal will be expanded by 2-3 ISO sizes larger than its initial size, an expansion that occurs in all aspects, and not just in the narrow diameter of the canal, as happens with hand files or rotary instruments.

 The common misconception that root canals are usually round is based on lack of knowledge in the past and disinformation in the present.
 Wu & Wesselink (OOOOE, 2000) defined that long-oval root canals in the apical third consist of more than 25% of the cases, and that in some teeth the prevalence is higher than 50%, and sometimes reaches more than 90%.